Pan American World Airways 6005

 Cogliani.
 No comment, just a silent nod.
 It wasn't the right time to make judgments.
 But each pilot guessed in his heart what had happened out there in the Pacific.
 And he worried that it could happen again.

-From what little we have here, it would seem the pilot flew below a minimum altitude on approach.
-I think it was more than a matter of poor instrument skills.
 I think the culture of the airline allowed the skills of their captains to atrophy because there was very little oversight.
 I think the crew didn't actively back up the captain because they were fully indoctrinated into a culture that discouraged any kind of negative feedback towards the captain.
 In that situation, crew often become passengers.

 Gandt, Robert, Skygods: The Fall of Pan Am, 2012, Wm.
 Morrow Company, Inc., New York